jwong82/cascade-customizations-catalog/README.md

-# Cascade Community Customizations
+# Cascade Customizations Catalog

-A community-driven repository of rules and workflows for Windsurf's Cascade AI assistant, designed to enhance and customize the AI's behavior for different use cases, frameworks, and development practices.
+A community-driven repository of sample rules and workflows for Windsurf Cascade.
+Cascade Customizations (Rules and Workflows) guide the AI's behavior to make the tool more effective for varying use cases, frameworks, and development practices.

 ## Purpose

-This repository serves as a centralized hub for the Windsurf community to share, discover, and contribute customizations that make Cascade more effective for specific development scenarios.
-Whether you're working with particular programming languages, frameworks, or following specific coding standards, you can find and contribute customizations that tailor Cascade's behavior to your needs.
+This repository serves as a centralized hub for the Windsurf community to share, discover, and contribute reference customizations that enhance Cascade.

+This catalog is intended to serve as:
+1. A central location for the Windsurf community to aggregate sample rules and workflows
+2. A reference repository structure that Enterprises can use to catalog and distribute proprietary and internal Cascade Customizations

 ## What are Customizations?

-Customizations in Cascade come in two forms:
+Customizations in Cascade drive Cascade's behavior and fall under the categories of Rules or Workflows:

 ### Rules
-Rules influence how Cascade behaves in specific contexts.
-There are four types of rule activation modes:
+Rules influence how Cascade responds to user prompts.
+Because not all rules should apply to every user prompt, there are four types of rule activation modes:

-- **Always On**: Rules that apply to every interaction
+- **Always On**: Rules that apply to every user message
-- **Model Decision**: Rules that Cascade automatically applies when it detects certain conditions
+- **Model Decision**: Rules that Cascade chooses to apply based on the rule's description
-- **Glob-based**: Rules that activate based on file patterns (e.g., `*.js`, `dir/*, dir/**/*`)
+- **Glob-based**: Rules that Cascade applies based on file patterns (such as `*.js`, `dir/*, dir/**/*.js`)
-- **Manual**: Rules that users can reference when desired
+- **Manual**: Rules that users tell Cascade to apply as desired

+These rules apply guidelines for the AI to follow during response generation.

 ### Workflows
+Workflows are explicitly defined step-by-step procedures that help Cascade work through sequential tasks.
+Workflows are available via the /\<workflow-name> shortcut in the Text Box.

-Workflows are step-by-step procedures that guide Cascade through complex tasks like project setup, testing procedures, deployment processes, and more.
+Workflows can be used for one time tasks like project setup or repeated tasks like testing procedures, deployment processes, debugging methodology, and more.

 ## Repository Structure

 ```
 windsurf/
 ├── rules/
+├── ├── <top-level-aggregation>/<sub-aggregation>/<rule-name>.md
+│   ├── framework/         # Framework-specific rules
+│   ├── general/         # General rules
 │   ├── language/          # Language-specific rules
-│   ├── framework/         # Framework-specific rules
-│   ├── testing/          # Testing-related rules
 │   ├── security/         # Security-focused rules
-│   └── style/            # Code style and formatting rules
+│   ├── style/            # Code style and formatting rules
+│   └── testing/          # Testing-related rules
 └── workflows/
+├── ├── <top-level-aggregation>/<sub-aggregation>/<workflow-name>.md
     ├── setup/            # Project setup workflows
     ├── testing/          # Testing workflows
     ├── deployment/       # Deployment workflows
     └── maintenance/      # Maintenance workflows

 docs/
-├── rules/                # Documentation for rules
+├── rules/                # Documentation for all rules
-├── workflows/            # Documentation for workflows
+├── workflows/            # Documentation for all workflows
 └── labels.md            # Standardized labels for categorization
 ```